Military Time Converter – Army Time Chart

 Our third and final method for converting time is to use a conversion calculator like the one above.

-How to Convert Regular Time to Military Time
+How to Convert Standard Time to Military Time

-You can convert 12-hour regular time to military time by reversing the steps above.
+You can convert 12-hour standard time to military time by reversing the steps above.

-Then, rewrite the regular time as military time by placing the updated hours next to the minutes with no colon.
+Step 3: Rewrite the standard time as military time by placing the updated hours next to the minutes with no colon.
 Optionally, add the word “hours” after the time.

 For example, let’s convert 9:30 am to military time.

-Since the hours is 9, which is only a single digit, add a preceding zero: “09”.
+Since the hours are 9, which is only a single digit, add a preceding zero: “09”.

-Then, convert it to military time format like this:
+Then, convert it to military time format by dropping the colon and removing the am:

 military time = 0930 hours